nekotato/nfdb/README.md

 # Notes
 <details>
-  <summary>R2 NFDB and the Realforce RT1 (2024 release)</summary>
+  <summary>R2 NFDB and the Realforce RT1 (Topre numpad)</summary>

-The R2 NFDB may be compatible with the Topre Realforce RT1 numpad (released in 2024), which shares similar footprint to the predecessor Realforce 23u.
+The R2 NFDB may be compatible with the Topre Realforce RT1 numpad (released in 2024), which shares a similar footprint to the predecessor Realforce 23u.

-[photo tbd]
+photo tbd
 </details>
 <details>
   <summary>Photos</summary>